Creamy and Tangy Coleslaw

 - Dijon Mustard – This is the key ingredient for that classic, zesty flavor.

-- Apple Cider Vinegar – This is both tart and naturally sweet, giving it balance.
+- Apple Cider Vinegar – This is both tart and naturally sweet for a balance of flavors.

 - Celery Seed – Don’t skip these little seeds.
 They add flavor and a bit of texture to the slaw.

 - Onion Powder – This adds a savory flavor – a little goes a long way.
-Feel free to skip it, but you’ll have slightly less depth of flavor.
+Be sure to use onion powder, not onion salt (which will make the recipe too salty).

 - Salt – Wait to add salt until after the coleslaw has been refrigerated.
 Salt will draw out the moisture in the cabbage, so it’s best to add it right before serving.
 Like sugar, feel free to taste and adjust the amount of salt you use to your personal preference.

 Shredded cabbage is the foundation of most coleslaw recipes, but there are ways to mix things up.
-Use green or red cabbage or a combination of both for color.
-Shredded carrots add great color and some natural sweetness.
-Store-bought coleslaw mix can save a lot of time and comes in a classic cut or look for angel hair cut that is shredded more finely.
-I love angel hair cut for serving in small tacos or on sandwiches.
+Use green or red cabbage or a combination of both for the most color.

 Can Coleslaw be Made Ahead?